-The BEST sweet potato brownies which are fudgy, decadent and use real chocolate.
-They are vegan, refined sugar free, can be made gluten free and your ultimate healthy brownies!
+Sweet potato brownies that are fudgy, decadent and use real chocolate.
+They are vegan, refined sugar-free, can be made gluten-free and your ultimate healthy brownies!

 Why these are the ULTIMATE sweet potato brownies

-These brownies are very rich and decadent, moreso than other recipes!
-You see, lots of popular sweet potato brownie recipes contain cocoa powder but NO chocolate melted inside the brownies.
+These brownies are very rich and decadent because they have melted chocolate inside them!
+Lots of popular sweet potato brownie recipes only contain cocoa powder but NO melted chocolate.
 I can't personally fathom the idea of brownies without actual chocolate!

 According to The Kitchn, cocoa-based brownies are softer and lighter whereas chocolate-based brownies are more fudgy and rich.
 To get the best of both worlds, I use both cocoa and melted chocolate in these brownies!
 These are REAL sweet potato chocolate brownies.

 Adding melted chocolate also helps with binding the ingredients in these brownies as there is no egg!

 I based this recipe on my popular tried and tested beetroot brownies.
 You'll need:

 Semi-sweetened melted vegan chocolate.
 The better your chocolate, the better your brownies will be.